ed-kung/CSUN-Econ-433/labs/lab05/README.md

 A bar chart shows the relationship between a numerical variable and a categorical variable.
 Example: Average income for each type of college degree.
 Average income is numeric but type of college degree is categorical.

 The following script creates a bar chart showing the average income by field of college degree (`DEGFIELD`).
+To create a bar chart, we call `geom_col` from within a `ggplot` code block.

     rm(list=ls())    # Clear the workspace
 	library(dplyr)   # Load libraries